Computational experiments successfully predict the emergence of autocorrelations in ultra-high-frequency stock returns: Computational experiments

-To determine the Hurst index of each return time series, we adopt the detrended fluctuation analysis (DFA) proposed by \cite{Peng-Buldyrev-Havlin-Simons-Stanley-Goldberger-1994-PRE,Kantelhardt-KoscielnyBunde-Rego-Havlin-Bunde-2001-PA}, which is one of the most efficient methods for the estimation of Hurst index \citep{Shao-Gu-Jiang-Zhou-Sornette-2012-SR}.
-Each return time series is partitioned into segments of length $\ell$ and we fit each segment with a linear function.
-The fluctuation of the sub-series in reference to the linear function is calculated and the average fluctuation $F(\ell)$ is determined over all segments.
 Figure~\ref{Fig:Hx:l:Fl} shows the average fluctuation function $F(\ell)$ with respect to the segment size $\ell$ for five typical return time series.
-It is evident that these curves exhibit nice power-law relationships.
+It is evident that these curves exhibit nice power-law relationships in the sense that the average fluctuation functions fluctuate closely around the corresponding fitted straight lines.
 We perform linear least-squares regressions of $\ln{F(\ell)}$ against $\ln\ell$ within the scaling range $10\leq\ell<4500$.
 The resulting slopes are the estimates of the Hurst indexes of the return time series.
 It is found that the slope $H_r$ increases with $H_x$.
 For each combination of model parameters, the 100 Hurst indexes of the 100 return time series in repeated simulations are computed.
-We use the mean of these 100 Hurst indexes, denoted by $H_r(\alpha_x,H_x,H_s)$, for further analysis.
+We use all these Hurst indexes, denoted by $H_r(\alpha_x,H_x,H_s)$, for further analysis.

 We calculate the three Pearson correlation coefficients of the dependent variable $H_r$ and the independent variables $\alpha_x$, $H_s$ and $H_x$.
 In calculating the correlation coefficient between $H_r$ and an independent variable, we ignore the influence of other two variables.
 We find that $\rho(H_r,\alpha_x)=-0.049$, $\rho(H_r,H_x)=-0.156$, and $\rho(H_r,H_s)=0.953$.
 All these correlation coefficients are significantly different from zero at the significance level of 0.001.
 It suggests that the Hurst index $H_r$ of the returns is negatively correlated with $\alpha_x$ and $H_x$ and positively correlated with $H_s$.
 In addition, the value of $H_s$ plays the most influencing role on $H_r$, consistent with the results in \cite{Gu-Zhou-2009-EPL}.